 How can NordLayer help?

-NordLayer provides Security Service Edge as part of the Secure Access Service Edge framework.
-Based on the Zero Trust model helps small to medium businesses in their transition to better cybersecurity.
+NordLayer provides Security Service Edge as part of the Secure Access Service Edge framework, offering healthcare cybersecurity solutions based on the Zero Trust model.
+It helps small to medium businesses in their transition to better cybersecurity.

 The Primary NordLayers use case is secure remote access from off-site locations, emphasizing strict authentication and authorization.
 Fully cloud-based, the setup can be controlled via a web dashboard and is software-only, eliminating the need for hardware deployment.